Open science: Politics

 In many countries, governments fund some science research.
 Scientists often publish the results of their research by writing articles and donating them to be published in scholarly journals, which frequently are commercial.
 Public entities such as universities and libraries subscribe to these journals.
 Michael Eisen, a founder of the Public Library of Science, has described this system by saying that "taxpayers who already paid for the research would have to pay again to read the results."

 In December 2011, some United States legislators introduced a bill called the Research Works Act, which would prohibit federal agencies from issuing grants with any provision requiring that articles reporting on taxpayer-funded research be published for free to the public online.
 Darrell Issa, a co-sponsor of the bill, explained the bill by saying that "Publicly funded research is and must continue to be absolutely available to the public.
 We must also protect the value added to publicly funded research by the private sector and ensure that there is still an active commercial and non-profit research community."
-One response to this bill was protests from various researchers; among them was a boycott of commercial publisher Elsevier called The Cost of Knowledge.
+In response, researchers organized widespread protests, including a boycott of the commercial publisher Elsevier called The Cost of Knowledge.

 The Dutch Presidency of the Council of the European Union called out for action in April 2016 to migrate European Commission funded research to Open Science.
 European Commissioner Carlos Moedas introduced the Open Science Cloud at the Open Science Conference in Amsterdam on 4–5 April.
 During this meeting also The Amsterdam Call for Action on Open Science was presented, a living document outlining concrete actions for the European Community to move to Open Science.
 The European Commission continues to be committed to an Open Science policy including developing a repository for research digital objects, European Open Science Cloud (EOSC) and metrics for evaluating quality and impact.

 In October 2021, the French Ministry of Higher Education, Research and Innovation released an official translation of its second plan for open science spanning the years 2021–2024.